4ahmns2122-VR/VRProjekt2122-dbraun/README.md

 - The exit is hacked open with the pickaxe.

 ## Puzzles:
-- Wood chopping puzzle: you have to hit a piece of wood with an axe and after 3 hits you get a wooden stick.
+- Wood chopping puzzle: you have to hit a piece of wood with an axe and after 3 hits it is destroyed and you have completed the first puzzle.
 - Snowball Puzzle: The metal tip is on the edge of an ice pedestal.
-You have to throw him down from there with a snowball.
+You have to throw him down from there with a snowball nad then you can grab it.
+- When both Puzzles are completed, a pickaxe will spawn at the players location.
+- With this pickaxe you can destroy the wall blocking the exit.

 ## Milestones:
 - November 25: Unity Build on VR and Character Movement.